HalfdanJ/halfdanjdk/content/work/livingroom.md

 > “…captivating and exhilarating..”
 > ✶✶✶✶✶✶ Madeleine Saunte, Kultunaut
 >
-> “It is an incredibly successfull interactive performance” ✶✶✶✶✶ Vibeke Wern, Berlingske
+> “It is an incredibly successful interactive performance” ✶✶✶✶✶ Vibeke Wern, Berlingske
 >
 > “Beyond the edge of physical and dance technical skill…. beyond all expectation.
 It is tremendous”
 > Majbrit Hjelmsbo, Weekendavisen
 >
-> “Tina Tarpgaards performance LIVING ROOM subjects the audience to marvelous imaginative dance in the wake of apocalyps”
+> “Tina Tarpgaards performance LIVING ROOM subjects the audience to marvelous imaginative dance in the wake of apocalypse”
 > Anne Middelboe Christensen, Information
 >